augustobecker/NetPractice/README.md

 <h2 align="center" id="what-is-net-practice"> What is NetPractice? </h2>

-The twelfth project at 42 programming school.
+The tenth project at 42 programming school.
 It consists of 10 system administration related exercises, in each of them you need to configure some small-scale networks (not real ones).
 They are available by a training interface.
 To deliver the project, you must be able to configure networks in 3 different exercises in 15 minutes.